versionone/api-examples/rest/apis-walkthrough.md

 ## What you need to do to repeat this in your own instance

-If you'd like to adapt this tutorial to run against
-* Provide instructions for generating an Access Token in their own instance
+If you'd like to adapt this tutorial to run against your own instance of VersionOne Lifecycle, you'll need to [generate an Access Token as described in the VersionOne Community site](https://community.versionone.com/Help-Center/Lifecycle_System_Asset_Diagram_and_Descriptions/Managing_Your_Member_Account_Details/Authorizing_Application_Access).
+Once you've generated the token, simply use that token and your own instance URL in place of the token and URL that the exercises contain.

-## Query a Project (Scope) by ID
+## Exercise 1: Query a Scope (Project) by its OID Token for its default API representation

-The simplest thing you can do with the VersionOne Lifecycle REST APIs is to query for information about the Projects and other workitems in your instance.
+The simplest thing you can do with the VersionOne Lifecycle REST APIs is to query for information about the Scopes and other Workitems in your instance.

 ### Step 1: View the Projects page in Lifecycle